Blandaxt/Code_Wars/README.md

 ## Learned:

 I learned how to use Es6 syntax using the modulus operator.

+## Function 3 - multiplying two numbers

+This function has to be called multiply and needs to take two numbers as arguments, and has to return the multiplication of the two arguments.

+FUNDAMENTALS

+## Learned

+I did not learn too much.
+I understood i had to create a simple multiplication operator function.
+Wished their was a simple method that would do the multiplication for me instead of having to use function.
+I will look that up for my future codewars.